-- 1. The Introductory Section contains the letter of transmittal with an overview of the college that includes factors affecting the financial condition and required supplementary information, as well as a listing of principal officials. - 2.
+- 1. The Introductory Section contains the letter of transmittal with an overview of the college that includes factors affecting the financial condition and required supplementary information, a listing of principal officials, and the organization chart. - 2.
 The Financial Section includes Management's Discussion and Analysis, the basic financial statements and accompanying notes as well as the independent auditor's report.
 A narrative introduction, overview and analysis are included in the Management's Discussion and Analysis in this section. - 3.
 The College is required to have an annual single audit in conformity with the provisions of the Single Audit Act and Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Information related to Government Auditing Standards is included in the Disclosures in Accordance With Government Auditing Standards section.
-Information related to the single audit, including the Schedule of Expenditures of Federal Awards and related auditor's reports, are included in a separate report. - 4.
+Information related to the single audit, and Government Auditing Standards, including the Schedule of Expenditures of Federal Awards and various independent auditors' reports, are included in the Governmental Auditing Standards and Uniform Guidance Section. - 4.
 The Independent Auditor's Comments Section includes the auditor's comments required by the Minimum Standards for Audits of Oregon Municipal Corporations.